Introduction to Hyper-V on Windows 10

 Hyper-V replaces Microsoft Virtual PC.

 Whether you are a software developer, an IT professional, or a technology enthusiast, many of you need to run multiple operating systems.
-Instead of dedicating physical hardware to each of your machines, Hyper-V lets you run an operating system or computer system as a virtual machine on Windows.
+Hyper-V lets you run multiple operating systems as virtual machines on Windows.

 Hyper-V specifically provides hardware virtualization.
 That means each virtual machine runs on virtual hardware.
 Hyper-V lets you create virtual hard drives, virtual switches, and a number of other virtual devices all of which can be added to virtual machines.

 Run software that requires an older versions of Windows or non-Windows operating systems.

 Experiment with other operating systems.
 Hyper-V makes it very easy to create and remove different operating systems.